kjpgit/techdemo/lambda_dns_benchmark/README.md

 Note that I had 2 automatically-created ENIs for the above test (one per subnet), so that still doesn't make sense.
 Documentation says each VPC ENI is only supposed to do 1k/sec, but I'm getting 5x that.

-Also, the /etc/resolv.conf in Lambda seems to use a 169.254.x resolver (which indicates a hypervisor is involved), instead of directly querying the VPC's resolver through the ENI.
+Also, the /etc/resolv.conf in Lambda seems to use a 169.254.78.1 resolver (which indicates a hypervisor is involved), instead of directly querying the VPC's resolver through the ENI.

 Source code of Lambda [here](lambda/main.py)

 ## Results (non-VPC)

   * A non-cacheable request ($randomuuid.somewhere.com) does 80/sec per Lambda (20k/sec total).
     This is 2x of the VPC result.
-The resolver was also a 169.254.x.
+The resolver was also 169.254.78.1.

 ## Conclusion